freqtrade/freqtrade/docs/data-download.md

 To download data (candles / OHLCV) needed for backtesting and hyperoptimization use the `freqtrade download-data` command.

-If no additional parameter is specified, freqtrade will download data for `"1m"` and `"5m"` timeframes.
+If no additional parameter is specified, freqtrade will download data for `"1m"` and `"5m"` timeframes for the last 30 days.
 Exchange and pairs will come from `config.json` (if specified using `-c/--config`).
 Otherwise `--exchange` becomes mandatory.

+### Pairs file

-Alternatively, a `pairs.json` file can be used.
+In alternative to the whitelist from `config.json`, a `pairs.json` file can be used.

 If you are using Binance for example:

-- create a directory `user_data/data/binance` and copy `pairs.json` in that directory.
+- create a directory `user_data/data/binance` and copy or create the `pairs.json` file in that directory.
-- update the `pairs.json` to contain the currency pairs you are interested in.
+- update the `pairs.json` file to contain the currency pairs you are interested in.

 ```bash
 mkdir -p user_data/data/binance
 cp freqtrade/tests/testdata/pairs.json user_data/data/binance
 ```

+### start download

 Then run: